Oakland Hills Country Club's South course to close for nearly two years to undergo significant Gil Hanse restoration

-Oakland Hills Country Club's South course will be the latest to undergo a significant renovation by Gil Hanse's design team, the club confirmed on Friday, as work will begin in the fall of 2019 at this Donald Ross classic, ranked No. 17 on Golf Digest's most recent 100 Greatest rankings.
+Oakland Hills Country Club's South course will be the latest to undergo a significant renovation by Gil Hanse's design team, the club confirmed on Friday, as work will begin October 1st, 2019 at this Donald Ross classic, ranked No. 17 on Golf Digest's most recent 100 Greatest rankings.
 The South Course will be closed through 2020 with the hopes of re-opening in Spring 2021.
 The cost of work is reported to be about $8 million, less than an $11-million proposal rejected by the club in 2016.

 The South Course most recently hosted the 2016 U.S. Amateur, adding to the club's impressive major championship history, which includes six U.S. Opens, three PGA Championships, the 2004 Ryder Cup, two U.S. Amateurs, a U.S. Women's Amateur and two U.S. Senior Opens.
 Rees Jones helped the club with a restoration project in 2006, and the club has done some work in recent years, but this will be the South Course's most significant renovation since, in the hopes of hosting more majors.